onijuiku-rgb/SMO_Randomizer_Tracker_Fork/README.md

 A live tracker + OBS overlay for Super Mario Odyssey Randomizer speedruns.

 > [!TIP]
-> If you do not have Python installed or you just want to run the tracker easily, there is a EXE file made through [PyInstaller](https://pyinstaller.org/en/stable/operating-mode.html) that has all the dependencies wrapped in.
-Double clicking the file will run the program with no issues.
+> **If you do not have Python installed, there is an application in the repository titled "tracker."
+Double-click to run the tracker without installing any extras.
+You can skip to the "Getting Started" section for basic information on how to use the tracker!**

 ## Requirements for Running through Python
 - Python 3.11+